acebytes/microservice/README.md

 The original tutorial didn't provide routes for the Express app, so I added the routes.
 Also, the `Request` library has now been depreciated, so I have replaced it with `Got`.

-I also have fixed typos from the original code.
+I also have fixed typos from the original code, and added `dotenv` support.